 - Cornstarch - 2 tsp

 - Hot sauce (opt) - for serving

-Make sauce - Whisk together water (portion for sauce), soy sauce, brown sugar, ketchup, oyster sauce, and Worcestershire sauce.
+Make sauce - Whisk together water (portion for sauce), Tamari, brown sugar, ketchup, and Worcestershire sauce.
 (Can be done up to 5 days ahead)

 Mushrooms - Slice mushrooms.
 (Can be done up to 3 days ahead)

 Steam broccoli - Place broccoli in a microwave-safe bowl.
 Cover with a damp paper towel and cook on high until tender, 2 to 3 minutes.
 (Can be done up to 2 days ahead)

 Noodles - Cook noodles according to package directions, being careful not to overcook.
 Drain and cool completely.
 (If prepping ahead, toss noodles with some cooking oil to help prevent sticking.)
 (Can be done 1 day ahead)

 Chicken - Chop chicken.
 Tenderize with a fork and season with some salt and pepper.
 (Can be done 1 day ahead)

 Green onions - Chop green onions, keeping green and white parts separate.

 Unlock this meal along with hundreds of smart meal plans and never stress about "What's for dinner?" againTry for free